How To Open A Locked Safe

 A locksmith may have to come out and get you in your safe before determining that this is the issue.
 Although sometimes locksmiths can manipulate these dials open without drilling, that’s not always the case.

-• Safe Bolts Binding Shut
+Safe Bolts Binding Shut

 Sometimes, a stuck safe has nothing to do with the lock or dial.
-Sometimes, it may just be too full or experiencing another mechanical issue with the bolts.
+Sometimes, it may just be too full or be experiencing another mechanical issue with the bolts.
 The most common of these is overstuffing a safe; which can put pressure on the door from the inside and hold the bolts securing your safe shut.

 This can sometimes happen when a safe isn’t moved correctly, dropped, or hit with a significant amount of pressure (such as with a forklift).
 If your safe is equipped with a relocker, the only way to get in is to call a professional.
 This is the kind of drilling that requires experience, an exact knowledge of the model being drilled into, and specialized drill bits designed to pierce the hardened materials and steel plates in the safe without breaking off.
+If your relocker has fired, there may be no way how to open a locked safe.

 Guardian Safe & Lock does not condone or recommend attempting to drill into your own safe, as there are literally dozens of ways amateur drilling can go wrong and cause severe injury or worse to the untrained person attempting to drill.